December in the Garden- Permaculture Food Gardening in Subtropical Australia

 - Chinese tree lettuce leaves

-What are you sowing, planting, and harvesting in your subtropical garden at the moment?
-Leave your comment under this article.
-Happy Gardening!
+What are you sowing, planting, and harvesting in your garden at the moment?
+Leave your comment under the article below on my website.
+I would love to hear from you.

 Ewa